 Tips to Fire Your Client

-If and when it comes down to it, firing someone probably won’t be easy.
+If and when it comes down to it, firing someone is almost very easy, nor pleasant.
 However, there are ways to fire a client without burning bridges.

 - If Possible, Finish the Project: This is one of the best ways to let a client go without any animosity.
 Unless you both agree that finishing the project would be a bad idea, completing the work shows that you are reliable and good on your word.
 It also prevents any rush fees and late or missing work from occurring when terminated before the project is due.
 In the case of managed service providers (MSP), it may be a matter of completing a term of service rather than a discrete project, or perhaps even offering to aid in a hand-off so clients aren’t abandoned or left vulnerable in your absence.